PRBergerIII/entJavaIndyProject/TimeLog.md

 - Debug many to many mapping

 #### Day's Reflection:
 Hoooooooly smokes getting my many to many involved a good bit of beating my head against the wall.
-I did a lot of digging, finally went back and watched the class many to many video for a second time, and realized that followers and usersFollowed were sets of Users, and they should have been UserFollows
+I did a lot of digging, finally went back and watched the class many to many video for a second time, and realized that followers and usersFollowed were sets of Users, and they should have been UserConnections.